Döblin's "Nothing"

 „Es geschah nichts.“ Siehe Gründungsmanifest.

 The final of three reflections centres on historiography.
-The German author's impression of immovability may be indicative of the still contended history of the seven-month armistice period.
-Even past the late anniversaries, the Anglo-Saxon narrative has prevailed ever since.
-Thus, if one was socialized in countries such as Canada or Great Britain, open-ended interpretations, be it a novelist's one, may not be shared at all.
+The German doctor's impression of immovability may be indicative of the still contended history of the seven-month armistice period.
+Even past the anniversaries, the Anglo-Saxon narrative has prevailed.(1) Thus, if one was socialized in countries such as Canada or Great Britain, open-ended interpretations, be it a novelist's one, may not be appreciated.
 To the detriment of Woodrow Wilson – the first United States president visiting and sojourning in Europe (from 13 December 1918) –, British delegations took to postpone the peace conference.
 The acclaimed visitor's dwellings in Paris and London were thus dragged on.
-In the new year, when David Lloyd George and Jan Christian Smuts travelled to the French capital in the footsteps of the other allies and the associated American, the highly opportunist and colonially preoccupied duo overpowered them by presenting a second delegation under the Union Jack.
-It comprised five sections of Empire colonists under the lead of the South African general turned politician.
-To make this work, the overburdened conference agenda was unilaterally reversed by prioritizing the colonial question.
-Five months later, having left the floor to their French ally and conference host from mid-March onward, the concluding act in Versailles was certainly not set-up with the intention of leaving the 1914–1919 global war open-ended.
+In the new year, when David Lloyd George and Jan Christian Smuts travelled to the French capital in the footsteps of the other allies, as well as the associated American, the highly opportunistic and colonially preoccupied duo overpowered them by presenting a second delegation under the Union Jack.
+Under the leadership of the South African general turned politician, it comprised five sections of Empire colonists.
+To make this work, the overburdened conference agenda was unilaterally reversed by prioritising the colonial question.

 Over the past decade covering the Great War anniversaries, a new interpretation of this world war's events has developed.
-Historians in the Anglo-American hemisphere invented the thesis of the "Greater War".
+Historians in the Anglo-American hemisphere invented the thesis of the Greater War (link xyz).
 A few colleagues from Germany joined them.
-According to Robert Gerwarth (Ireland/Germany), Jay Winter (England), Erez Manela (United States), Elisabeth Piller (GER/USA) and Jörn Leonhard (GER) a.o., the world war was not terminated in 1919 respectively in Compiègne/Rethondes the year before, but in 1923–1924, ten years after the Sarajevo murder.
+According to Robert Gerwarth, Jay Winter, Erez Manela, Elisabeth Piller and Jörn Leonhard a.o., the world war was not terminated in 1919 respectively in Compiègne/Rethondes the year before, but in 1923–1924, ten years after the Sarajevo murder.
 Thus, following a decade of global warfare, peace was finally restored when Döblin's intriguing novel was published.
-Actually, this would mean the commensurate 2024 centenary can right now be celebrated all over.
+Suffice to say, a commensurate 2023 or 2024 centenary was not heard of.

 Peter de Bourgraaf